Hello! I'm Bobbu Abadeer Senior Design Wizard

 • What fields cause the most problems for employees processing applications?

-• What risks are related to wrongly input data?
+• What risks are related to wrongly input data, and how can they be mitigated?

-• How do we improve the efficiency and efficacy of these design horrors without causing a huge disruption?
+• How do we improve the efficiency and efficacy without causing a huge disruption to working practices?

 A screenshot of the legacy application form